 To ensure connectivity during blackouts when using Ethernet instead of GPRS, intermediate LAN switching equipment will also need to be powered through uninterrupted power supply (UPS) equipment.
 GPRS modem is powered through the device and is not affected by local blackouts, if the mobile network remains accessible.
 In both cases, all data is recorded to local device memory and can be retrieved later.

 STER PMU device configures the GPRS modem automatically according to GPRS network provider settings.
-If SENA Ethernet modem is used, it needs to be configured manually as described in the previous chapter.
+If SENA Ethernet modem is used, please consult the STER PMU Ethernet Connection manual.